cloudentity/openbanking-quickstart/README.md

 }'
 ```

 This will return a response with a magic link(`webLink`).
 Go to the `webLink` on your desktop in a browser and choose the device method to register.
 If registering a mobile device, this will be a QR code which you can then scan with the Hypr mobile app.
+Once scanned your username and device are registered.

 ### Environment Variables for Hypr
 In QuickStart set the environment variables in `.env-local`.
 The required environment variables are: